next-book/dev-book/content/economy.md

 Manus mortariumque bene lavato.
 Farinam in mortarium indito, aquae paulatim addito, subigitoque pulchre.
-Ubi bene subegeris, defingito, coquitoque sub testu.</i>” Which I take to mean⁠—“Make kneaded bread thus.
+Ubi bene subegeris, defingito, coquitoque sub testu.</i>” Which I take to mean—“Make kneaded bread thus.
 Wash your hands and trough well.
 Put the meal into the trough, add water gradually, and knead it thoroughly.
 When you have kneaded it well, mould it, and bake it under a cover,” that is, in a baking kettle.